 When words and books have become enemies, anything that makes them less of a foe is positive.

-Kids with learning differences need technology to level the playing field, but it’s not always clear when to introduce technology, which technology to use, and then how to use the technology.
+Kids with learning differences need educational technology to level the playing field, but it’s not always clear when to introduce technology, which technology to use, and then how to use the technology.
 It’s a moving target.
 There are instructional technology integration specialists within the schools or school districts, but a lot of the decisions are left to parents and teachers.

 Devices, Apps, and Products Oh My!

-When our daughter first got assessed with a language difference, I was assured that with all of the technology available, and more being developed every day, technology would be a game-changer for her.
+When our daughter first got assessed with a language difference, I was assured that with all of the educational technology available, and more being developed every day, technology would be a game-changer for her.
 With a background in educational publishing and technology, I felt ready and willing to embrace all of the technical solutions.
 I even had delusions that I was a bit of an expert!
 What I quickly learned was that to stay current and understand the best devices, apps, and products for kids with reading and learning differences you need to make it your full-time job.
 Luckily, there are brilliant people out there who have done just that.

 Over the next few months, Teach My Kid to Read will be interviewing technology integration coordinators, and other assistive and educational technology experts to examine critical issues related to technology and learning and reading differences.
 Topics may range from the struggle over alternatives to screen time, figuring out how to digitize homework that is only available in print, or who should pay for some of the assistive technologies.